 Announcements about PhD positions can be provided by e-mail: email@example.com

-The International Max Planck Research School for Solar System Science at the University of Göttingen in Germany (Solar System School) offers a research-oriented doctoral programme covering the physical aspects of Solar system science.
-It is jointly run by the Max Planck Institute for Solar System Research (MPS) and the University of Göttingen.
+The International Max Planck Research School for Solar System Science at the University of Göttingen in Germany (Solar System School) offers a research-oriented doctoral programme in Solar system science.

 To start your application, please see the following pages: